Sushilkumar1999/java-selenium-self-healing-framework/README.md

 ## 📌 Project Overview

-This project showcases a **custom Selenium automation framework** built using **Java, TestNG, and Maven**, with a strong focus on improving test stability through a **custom self-healing locator mechanism** and **thread-safe parallel execution**.
+This project demonstrates a **custom Selenium automation framework** built using **Java, TestNG, and Maven**, with a strong focus on **test stability, self-healing locators, and reliable parallel execution**.

-The framework is designed to handle **minor UI locator changes gracefully** and to execute **reliably in parallel across multiple browsers**, reducing flaky test failures and minimizing manual maintenance—a common challenge in real-world automation projects.
+The framework is designed to handle **real-world UI changes gracefully**, learn from past executions, and run **safely in parallel across multiple browsers**.
+Over time, the framework becomes **more stable** by remembering which locators work best.

+This project is implemented in **stages**, with each stage adding practical capabilities on top of a clean base framework.

 ---

 ## 🎯 Project Goals

 * Build a clean, scalable, and maintainable Selenium automation framework
-* Implement a **custom self-healing mechanism** for UI locators (without third-party tools)
+* Implement a **custom self-healing mechanism** (without third-party tools)
-* Enable **true thread-safe parallel execution** using TestNG
+* Enable **thread-safe parallel execution** using TestNG
+* Allow the framework to **learn from previous runs**
+* Keep the design **simple, deterministic, and transparent**
 * Demonstrate strong hands-on understanding of:

-  * Framework architecture and design
+  * Framework architecture
   * Page Object Model (POM)
-  * TestNG lifecycle, listeners, and retry logic
+  * TestNG lifecycle, listeners, retry logic
   * Maven-based execution
-  * Failure handling, reporting, and screenshots
+  * Reporting, screenshots, and failure handling

 ---

 ## 🧩 Key Features

 * Selenium WebDriver with Java
-* TestNG for test execution and lifecycle management
+* TestNG for execution and lifecycle management
 * Maven for build and dependency management
 * Page Object Model (POM)
 * **Custom self-healing locator logic**
 * Retry mechanism for critical actions (`click`, `sendText`)
 * **Thread-safe WebDriver management using `ThreadLocal<WebDriver>`**
-* **Stable parallel execution across multiple browsers (Chrome & Edge)**
+* **Stable parallel execution across browsers (Chrome & Edge)**
 * TestNG Listener with:

   * Extent Reports
-  * Screenshot capture on test failure (thread-safe)
+  * Thread-safe screenshot capture
 * CI-friendly execution using `mvn clean test`

 ---

 ## 🧠 Why Self-Healing?

+In real applications, UI locators often break due to:

+* Small attribute changes
+* DOM restructuring
+* UI refactoring

-UI locators often break due to small front-end changes (IDs, attributes, DOM restructuring), causing unnecessary test failures.
-Instead of failing immediately, this framework attempts **alternative locators at runtime**, allowing tests to continue execution whenever possible.
+Instead of failing immediately, this framework **tries alternative locators at runtime**, allowing tests to continue whenever possible.

-⚠️ **Note:** This is a **custom deterministic self-healing implementation**, not an AI/ML-based solution (e.g., Healenium).
-The goal is transparency, control .
+⚠️ **Note:** This is a **custom deterministic self-healing implementation**, not an AI/ML-based solution.
+The goal is full control, predictability, and clarity.

 ---

-## 🔄 Self-Healing Mechanism (Stage 1)
+## 🔄 Self-Healing Mechanism — Stage 1 (Fallback Healing)

-The self-healing logic works as follows:
+Stage 1 focuses on **surviving locator changes**.

+### How it works:

-1. Each UI element is associated with **multiple locator strategies** (primary + fallbacks)
+1. Each UI element has **multiple locator strategies** (primary + fallbacks)
-2. The framework attempts to locate the element using the **primary locator**
+2. The framework tries locators **one by one**
-3. If it fails (e.g., `NoSuchElementException`, `TimeoutException`), fallback locators are tried **sequentially**
+3. If the primary locator fails, fallback locators are attempted
-4. Execution continues as soon as a valid locator is found
+4. Execution continues as soon as a locator works
-5. The test **fails only if all locators fail**
+5. The test fails **only if all locators fail**

-### Example Usage
+### Example

 ```java
 String[] loginButtonLocators = {